lukius/fmtgp/README.md

   - [X] Exercise 11.1: Prove Cayley's theorem.
   - [X] Exercise 11.2: What is the order of Sn?
   - [X] Exercise 11.3: Prove that if n > 2, Sn is not abelian.
+  - [X] Exercise 11.5: Design an in-place reverse algorithm for forward iterators.